swuecho/chat/api/tools/apply_a_similar_change/README.md

 === GPT polished version

-The need for a smart diff apply
+The need for a smart diff apply tool

 Have you ever had to make a change to a project that was very similar to a previous change?
 For example, adding another field to a table in a database or adding another parameter to a function?
 If so, you know that it can be time-consuming to make these changes, especially if you have to make them manually each time.